plrguez/fuse-od-source/Platform/readme.txt

     ---------------------
     Enabled if 'Control mapping per game' is enabled.

     When a control mapping file exists for the last media loaded then it's name will be printed here, only the first 20 characters of name.
     This option allows to restore controls mapping from configuration file if changes have been made to them.

   - Save control mapping:
     ---------------------
     Enabled if 'Control mapping per game' is enabled.

     If supported media is inserted then the name of control mapping file will be printed here, only the first 20 characters of name.
     This allow you to save the current control mapping if changes have been made to them or if the file does not exist yet.

-    If Auto-save of control mapping is active the save will be at designed evets, see 'Auto-save' options.
+    If Auto-save of control mapping is active the save will be at designed events, see 'Auto-save' options.
 You can force the save with this option.

   - Load control mapping from file:
     -------------------------------
     Allways enabled.

     This option allow you to load a control mapping file to change the current control mappings.

   - Save control mapping from file:
     -------------------------------
     Allways enabled.

     This option allows you to save a control mapping file with the current control mappings.

   - Default control mapping:
     ------------------------
     Enabled when 'Control mapping per game' is enabled and 'Not detached defaults' is disabled.

     Submenu to maintain default control mapping.

   - Reset to default controls:
     --------------------------
     Enabled when 'Control mapping per game' is enabled and 'Not detached defaults' is disabled.

     Reset the current controls to default control mapping.

   - Set current as default:
     -----------------------
     Enabled when 'Control mapping per game' is enabled and 'Not detached defaults' is disabled.

     Set the current controls as the default control mapping.

 PITFALLS:
   Variants of the same program:
     If 'No cut/transform filenames' is disabled (default) the emulator try to clean the name of filename to make it equal name for variations.
     But if the filenames used are no consistent, including letter case, then a different name for the same program may be determined.

   When insert various media the last inserted will be the selected control mapping.
     - If you unload it then it will be cleared and you could start a game from other media inserted with no file control mapping.
     - If you start from Loader the system can load from media different to the last assigned control mapping file.

   Example:
     1.- Select +3 machine